OlivierDevMaster/prokid-preview/docs/professional-subscription-system.md

 **Steps:**

 1. Professional clicks "Subscribe" button in the frontend
-2. Frontend calls `POST /api/subscriptions/checkout` with `successUrl` and `cancelUrl`
+2. Frontend uses `useCreateCheckoutSession()` hook with `successUrl` and `cancelUrl`
-3. Next.js API route forwards request to Supabase Edge Function
+3. Hook calls service which invokes Supabase Edge Function
 4. Edge Function:
    - Authenticates the user
    - Verifies user is a professional